How to Fix Samsung TV Internet or WiFi Connection Problem

 A smart TV isn’t that smart without an internet connection!
 All the apps you use on your Samsung TV— such as Netflix, YouTube, or Hulu— require an active stable wireless connection in order for you to be able to use them.
-If you’ve just brought home a brand-new Samsung Smart TV, or have recently replaced an internet router, you might be having issues setting up your device… And you’re probably wondering how to fix Samsung TV internet or wifi problems.
+If you’ve just brought home a brand-new Samsung Smart TV, or have recently replaced an internet router, you might be having issues setting up your device… And you’re probably wondering how to fix Samsung TV wifi connection issues.
 No sweat!
 We’ll go through some of the different issues users have experienced with connecting their smart TVs so you can get that sweet LED machine working again.

 Samsung TV Not Detecting Wireless Network